ciaabcdefg/rps-hardhat/README.md

 Next, if the number of commits is equal to 2, we transition from `COMMIT` to `REVEAL`, the state in which players begin revealing their committed answers, which requires the use of `reveal(...)`.

 #### `reveal(bytes32 dataHash)`
+Here we have `reveal(bytes32 dataHash)`.
+Despite its name, `dataHash` is not hashed, but rather generated from a Python script (or any other script) that creates a string representing a 31-byte hex value.
+For more details, see [here](#commitbytes32-datahash).
 ```solidity
 // contracts/RPS.sol
 // User reveals the choice they have committed to
 // A choice is accepted if they the hash matches the committed hash
 // revealHash is not hashed, but padded with 31 random bytes with the final one being the choice (1 byte)